irausch25/CS4641-Project/index.md

    - Average Precision: ~86.46919
    - Average F1-Score: 0.864026

    This implementation performed quite well.
 The use of the RBF kernel was intended to capture non-linear patterns post-vectorization which are not immediately apparent.
-However, the slight underperformance compared to the Linear Kernel SVM could suggest that the dataset's features might be more linearly separable than initially anticipated or that we need to optimize the hyperparamters of the model further.
+However, the slight underperformance compared to the Linear Kernel SVM could suggest that the dataset's features might be more linearly separable than initially anticipated or that we need to optimize the hyperparameters of the model further.
    ![alt text](plots/NonLinearSVMConfusion.png)

    The confusion matrix for the RBF Kernel SVM displays a strong diagonal concentration, indicating a high rate of correct predictions.
 However, there are noticeable misclassifications, particularly between emotions fear (4) and surprise (5) and joy (1) and love (2).
 This indicates that the model might have had trouble differentiating between the finer emotional sentiments.
 However, overall, the model performed well.